Q

 Q, or q, is the seventeenth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
-Its name in English is pronounced /'kjuː/, most commonly spelled cue, but also kew, kue and que.
+Its name in English is pronounced /'kjuː/, most commonly spelled cue, but also kew, kue, and que.

 History

 The Semitic sound value of Qôp was /q/ (voiceless uvular stop), and the form of the letter could have been based on the eye of a needle, a knot, or even a monkey with its tail hanging down. /q/ is a sound common to Semitic languages, but not found in many European languages.
-Some have even suggested that the form of the letter Q is even more ancient: it could have originated from Egyptian hieroglyphics.
+In common with other glyphs derived from the Proto-Sinaitic script, the letter has been suggested to have its roots in Egyptian hieroglyphs.

 In an early form of Ancient Greek, qoppa (Ϙ) probably came to represent several labialized velar stops, among them /kʷ/ and /kʷʰ/.
 As a result of later sound shifts, these sounds in Greek changed to /p/ and /pʰ/ respectively.
 Therefore, qoppa was transformed into two letters: qoppa, which stood for the number 90, and phi (Φ), which stood for the aspirated sound /pʰ/ that came to be pronounced /f/ in Modern Greek.